 Hardy to zone 4.

 A new compact selection discovered in Alabama by the Mt.
-Cuba Center, this lofty North American native yields a sea of solitary, dark-centered yellow daisies with 8 round-tipped rays atop strong erect stems, which branch high up and impart an airy stature.
-Anise-scented, trim green leaves, featuring 3 narrow lance-shaped segments, garb ‘Gold Standard’s disease-resistant cold-hardy bearing.
+Cuba Center, this lofty North American native yields a sea of solitary, dark-centered yellow daisies with eight round-tipped rays atop strong erect stems, which branch high up and impart an airy stature.
+Trim, anise-scented green leaves, featuring three narrow lance-shaped segments, garb ‘Gold Standard’s disease-resistant cold-hardy bearing.
 Easily grown Tall Tickseed is most at home in a meadow-like setting, juxtaposed with the grayish green blades of Panicum ‘Rehbraun’ and purple-flowering Aster turbinellus.

 Size: 4' 0" – 6' 0" high x 2' 0" – 3' 0" wide.

 Hardy to zone 3.

 A year-round delight, ‘Moonbeam’ emerges in spring as an almost mossy green mat; finely cut leaves evolve into fluffy foliage that supports billows of pale yellow-green star bursts.
 This unusual chartreuse complements almost any other color, though our favorite combination is Penstemon ‘Alice Hindley’ or Miscanthus ‘Rigoletto’.
 After its long show, the rust-tinted seed heads remain through fall.
 Utilized as a ground cover in the rock garden or a border—sturdy ‘Moonbeam’ does it all.

 Size: 18" high x 20" wide.